vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 On the afternoon of 2023-10-26, around 1 PM, I made a brief trip to the Tarea Hall Pittman South Branch of the Berkeley Public Library.
 This was my first time checking the place out.

+## Friday October 27

+Between 11 AM and noon, I made a trip to the Tarea Hall Pittman South Branch of the Berkeley Public Library.